Biblical? - a flash fiction story

 Kimberly A. Fader

-7/30/20254 min read
+7/30/20255 min read

 Peter was well-known at the shelter, and although he didn’t hang out with any particular crowd, no one messed with him.
-Sarah never saw him napping or debating on the park benches.
-If he used any mood-altering substances, it didn’t show.
+Sarah never noticed him napping or debating on the park benches.
+If he used mood-altering substances, it didn’t show.
 He didn’t act out or nod off in the Shelter Drop-In Center.
 His demeanor was consistent: steady, strong, soft-spoken, and observant.
 Sometimes, he rendered a gentle chuckle or a discreet nod toward brewing trouble.
 At the end of each day, he helped staff clean up, scooping up the abandoned coffee cups and empty sugar packets and wordlessly holding out his hand to take the broom or trash bag.

-She knew this was just his opening line, but before she could respond, another figure emerged from the shadows.
+Sarah knew this was just his opening line, but before she could respond, another figure emerged from the shadows.
 It was Peter.
 He didn’t say anything, but Squirrel took one look and scampered away.

 “Thank you, Peter.”